OliWenman/geant4tomosim/README.txt

 - Models based on Livermore data bases for electrons and gamma, enabled Rayleigh scattering, enabled fluorescence, enabled nuclear stopping, enable accurate angular generator for ionisation models, G4IonParameterisedLossModel for ion ionisation, and 20 bins per energy decade of physics tables.

 EmLivermorePolarizedPhysics)
-- Models for simulation of linear polarized gamma based on Livermore data bases for electrons and gamma .
+- Models for simulation of linear polarized gamma based on Livermore data bases for electrons and gamma.

 EmLowEPPhysics
 - Models based on Livermore data bases and new model for Compton scattering G4LowEPComptonModel, new low-energy model of multiple scattering G4LowEWenzelMscModel.